Updated Jan. 11, 2021

 COVID-19 and the flu cause similar respiratory symptoms, but the two have many differences.

 Both the flu and COVID-19 are respiratory diseases, but they come from different viruses.
 Novel coronavirus SARS-CoV-2 causes COVID-19, while influenza viruses cause the flu.
 But they do share several similarities.

 How the flu and COVID-19 spread

 Both the flu and COVID-19 can spread from person to person with close contact.
-If an infected person coughs, sneezes, or talks, they release respiratory droplets that can land in another person’s nose, eyes, or mouth.
+If an infected person coughs, sneezes, breathes, or talks, they release respiratory droplets that can land in another person’s nose, eyes, or mouth.

 The flu also can spread if uninfected people touch a surface that contains the virus and then touch their nose, mouth, or eyes.
-COVID-19 can spread in a similar way, although it is more commonly spread through respiratory droplet.
+COVID-19 can spread in a similar way, although it is more commonly spread through respiratory droplets.

 You do not need to be symptomatic to spread COVID-19 or the flu.
 Both can be spread by people who are not yet showing symptoms.

 Older adults, people with underlying health conditions (such as lung disease, heart disease, and diabetes), and pregnant women are at higher risk for severe illness from both COVID-19 and the flu.
 Children under 1 year old and children with certain medical conditions are also at higher risk for severe illness from both COVID-19 and the flu.

 Children without underlying health conditions are more at risk of severe illness from the flu than from COVID-19.
 COVID-19 symptoms in children are generally less severe, but they can get seriously ill.
 Scientists are investigating a serious inflammatory condition associated with COVID-19, known as Multi-system Inflammatory Syndrome in Children (MIS-C).

 Flu symptoms vs. COVID-19 symptoms